Arachni/arachni/README.md

 ## License
-Arachni is licensed under the GNU General Public License v2.<br/>
+Arachni is licensed under the Apache License Version 2.0.<br/>
 See the [LICENSE](file.LICENSE.html) file for more information.